Right Now Living – Part 2

 All that we hear, all that we see, all of the workings of the body are beyond our control, and we certainly cannot create any of that.

-However, I can say that I feel the reason that all those previously mentioned, so-called solutions cannot have any lasting effect on us is that they are founded in and can only be sustained by self-will.
+However, I can say that I feel the reason that all those previously mentioned, so-called solutions cannot have any lasting effect on us is that they are founded on and can only be sustained by self-will.
 Willpower is the alternative solution for those who forget that we did not create ourselves, the stars, the planets, the universe or anything in the universe.

 Have you ever noticed that the most contented people around the world seem to be those who are spiritually conscious?
 Again, I don’t necessarily mean religious types.

 Life – to live – to be alive – doesn’t have to be a DIY project.
 Willpower will not – cannot – change anything.
-We cannot force ourselves into perpetual, unfailing positive thought.
+We cannot force ourselves into perpetual, unfailing positive thoughts.
 Habits do not change by exerting mental will or intention.
 Mental health, emotional resilience, psychological well-being, spiritual wellness, whatever you want to call it, does not have to be, indeed cannot be forced.

-Peace of mind comes from accepting that, in the past, we have not been our own best counsel, and that perhaps this life-force, as some people call it, (again, you can call it whatever you like), just might exist after all.
+Peace of mind comes from accepting that, in the past, we have not been our own best counsel, and that perhaps this ‘life force’, as some people call it, (again, you can call it whatever you like), just might exist after all.
 Then, we might be willing to learn to trust this – whatever it is – power, life-force, creative energy, which is definitely far more powerful than we are.

 Peace of mind is not happiness.
 It is contentment, serenity, tranquillity, calmness, a quiet sense of well-being, under any and all circumstances, even in the face of perceived hardship of any kind.
 We may or may not ever be able to perfectly attain such a state.
-But, I know for sure, (by my own experience and those of some of my friends and acquaintances), that it is possible to make progress towards doing so – if we are willing.
+But, I know for sure, (by my own experience and those shared by some of my friends and acquaintances), that it is possible to make progress towards doing so – if we are willing.

 This is not a case of choosing to believe something in order to gain the desired outcomes.
 Rather, it is that the desired outcomes may come to fruition alongside many other unimagined positive outcomes.
 It’s not about, “I want change, and if it gets the job done, I’ll believe what you tell me to”.
 It’s about checking with yourself whether you are willing to believe that it might be possible that there exists a creative force in the universe that you can rely on and is responsible for your existence.